MatthewMarsh09/Restaurant/README.md

 A location-based web application to discover restaurants throughout the Greater Houston metropolitan area with real distance calculation, interactive maps, and smart recommendations.

 ## Features
-- **Smart Location Search**: Search by city, address, or zip code with real distance calculation
+- **Flexible Address Search**: Enter any address, city, or coordinates for precise location-based searching
-- **Custom Range**: Enter any mile radius (1-100 miles) from your location
+- **Custom Mile Radius**: Enter any distance from 1-100 miles from your exact location
-- **Real Distance Calculation**: Uses Haversine formula to calculate actual distances
+- **Real Distance Calculation**: Uses Haversine formula to calculate actual distances from your precise location
+- **GPS Location**: Automatically detect and use your current location
 - **Food Filters**: 10 cuisine types including Mexican, American, Japanese, etc.
 - **Three View Modes**:
   - List View: Grid of restaurant cards sorted by distance